SSR-Zero: Simple Self-Rewarding Reinforcement Learning for Machine Translation: Experiments

-Compared with the backbone model (Qwen2.5-7B), SSR-Zero-7B significantly improves translation performance -- from 73.97 to 87.37 (+18.11\%) in ZH $\rightarrow$ EN, and from 75.29 to 86.39 (+14.74\%) in EN $\rightarrow$ ZH.
-These results clearly demonstrate the effectiveness of leveraging the model's self-generated rewards to enhance MT performance.

-Furthermore, augmenting SSR with external reward models yields our strongest model, SSR-X-Zero-7B, which obtains average scores of 88.00 in ZH $\rightarrow$ EN and 87.19 in EN $\rightarrow$ ZH.
-It surpasses nearly all open-source baselines in both ZH $\leftrightarrow$ EN directions, achieving new SOTA performance among open-source models under 72B parameters.
-It only slightly trails Qwen2.5-72B-Instruct (88.24) in the ZH $\leftrightarrow$ EN direction.
+Our strongest model, SSR-X-Zero-7B, achieves new SOTA performance among open-source models under 72B parameters, with scores of 88.00 in ZH$\rightarrow$EN and 87.19 in EN$\rightarrow$ZH.
+It only slightly trails Qwen2.5-72B-Instruct (88.24) in ZH$\rightarrow$EN.